-You now have a purpose-driven, organized approach to the way you handle your social accounts.
+You now have a purpose-driven, organized approach to handling your social accounts.

 You provide value and meaning while directing your audience with effective calls-to-action or CTAs, opening them up to potential conversion.

-Next, you will want your own digital real estate in the form of a web domain.
-Find a name that resonates with who you are and what you do, then register a domain.
+Next, you will want your own digital real estate as a web domain.
+Find a name that resonates with you and what you do, then register a domain.

 After that, design your website with the right UI/UX principles and some SEO magic sprinkled in.

-Next, you want to create the products and services you’re going to offer.
+Next, you want to create the products and services you will offer.

 A great place to start is with custom workout plans.
-From here you can and should progress to nutrition plans.
-Nutrition is one of the most overlooked areas in the professional fitness business when it comes to trainer services, yet it’s probably more important than the actual exercise component.
+From here, you can and should progress to nutrition plans.
+Nutrition is one of the most overlooked areas in the professional fitness business regarding trainer services, yet it’s probably more important than the actual exercise component.